icesi-ops/sd-exam1/README.md

 ### Step 1: Run Redis Container

+You need first go to the appgw folder yo execute the next command

     docker run --network network_name -d --name container_name -p 6379:6379 redis:alpine

 Replace `container_name` with the name you want to give to your Docker container.